Colin-b/pytest_httpx/README.md

 #### Matching on HTTP json body

-Use `match_json_content` parameter to specify the json that will be matched with the json decoded HTTP body to reply to.
+Use `match_json` parameter to specify the json that will be matched with the json decoded HTTP body to reply to.
+Only one of `match_json` and `match_content` should be used.

 Maching is performed on equality after json decoding the body.